 The Cetinje Monastery is a beautiful example of Orthodox architecture, with its white walls and red roofs standing out in the town’s landscape.
 The interiors of the monastery are also worth exploring, with beautiful frescoes and paintings that date back to the 18th century.
 The monastery is a peaceful and serene place that offers visitors a glimpse into the country’s religious and cultural heritage.

-The church is also notable as the final resting place of Montenegrin Prince Daniil I Petrovic-Njegos and his brother, Governor Mirko, known for his victories over the Turks and nicknamed “the sword of Montenegro”.
-Additionally, the cell of St. Peter of Cetinje is well-preserved at the Cetinski Monastery, which also houses a particle of the relics of St. Theodore Stratelates.
+The church is also the ultimate resting place of Montenegrin Prince Daniil I Petrovic-Njegos and his brother, Governor Mirko, who was renowned as “the sword of Montenegro” due to his triumphs over the Turks.
+Furthermore, the cell of St. Peter of Cetinje is well maintained at the Cetinski Monastery, which also houses a fragment of St. Theodore Stratelates’ relics.

 Additionally, the monastery houses several holy relics that are of great significance to the local Orthodox community, including the right hand of St. John the Baptist, which was used to baptize Jesus in the River Jordan, and pieces of the cross on which Jesus was crucified.

-The hand of St. John the Baptist has a rich history, having survived wars and revolutions and passing through the possession of many powerful leaders such as Byzantine emperors, Ottoman sultans, the Knights Hospitaller, Russian tsars, and Serbian kings.
-Due to its significance, it is only occasionally displayed for veneration.
-However, it is worth noting that the hand is not a particularly pleasant sight, so visitors who miss it should not feel too disappointed.
+The hand of St. John the Baptist has a long history, having survived wars and revolutions and passing through the hands of many powerful leaders, including Byzantine emperors, Ottoman sultans, the Knights Hospitaller, Russian tsars, and Serbian kings.
+Because of its importance, it is only rarely displayed for veneration.
+However, the hand is not a particularly appealing sight, so visitors who miss it need not be too disappointed.

 Access to the monastery treasury typically requires an additional fee and is primarily available for group visits.
 Once inside, visitors are treated to a treasure trove of captivating objects, although they may feel hurriedly guided through the rooms by an eager monk.
 Among the remarkable treasures on display are vestments adorned with shimmering jewels, ancient handwritten manuscripts, exquisite icons such as the enchanting Syrian Madonna and Child, and a copy of the 1494 Oktoih (Book of the Eight Voices), the first Serbian book ever printed.
 Notably, the crown of Stefan Uroš III Dečanski, a 14th-century Serbian king who was deposed by his own son, met a tragic end and was eventually canonized as a Serbian saint, graces the collection.
 This regal crown bedecked with pearls, precious gemstones, and invaluable Byzantine-style enamels, radiates a sense of opulence and historical significance.